 We believe hands-on experience is so valuable, we require it … and you’ll love it!

-At Farmington, you’ll participate in extensive outside the classroom fieldwork, including a required practicum and internship.
+At Farmington, you’ll participate in extensive outside-the-classroom fieldwork, including a required practicum and internship.
 Through your community placement (which we’ll do for you) you’ll work 600 contact hours over 15 weeks in the practice of health education.
-You’re actually going out into the workplace to apply the knowledge you’ve studied in the classroom.
+You’ll actually go out into the workplace to apply the knowledge you’ve studied in the classroom.

 Internships – Real-World Experience in Health Promotion & Wellness Fields

-At UMF you can find out, first-hand, what it’s like to work in the Health Promotion & Wellness fields while you learn valuable career skills and develop a strong network of professional contacts.
+At UMF you can experience, first-hand, what it’s like to work in the Health Promotion & Wellness fields while you learn valuable career skills and develop a strong network of professional contacts.

 Here’s a short list of where our Health Promotion & Wellness students have recently interned: